JordanRoberts-2000/Strawr-Cli/docs/limitations.md

 - not supported by the image crate
 - Hardware decoders and encoders not on enough devices to see consistent performance benifits compared to webp
 - ravif crate used for encoding avif files, causing issues with rust analyzer

+need to add multi threading to folders get subcommand doesnt currently work on a url gen subcommand could support more models than dalle-2/3 undo subcommand

+seperating features? download cli with only certian features??